 Field Data Type Description Behavior and Usage Reference Data Reference Character The specific failure data reference as it appears in the Exida data source that is identified in the Reference Data Source field.
 When the Manual Entry check box is selected, this value is enabled.
 When the Manual Entry check box is cleared, this field is disabled and populated with the data reference for the device that is identified in the Exida Name field.
 Reference Data Revision Character A number that represents the number of times the reference data has been revised in the Exida database.
 When the Manual Entry check box is selected, this value is enabled.
 When the Manual Entry check box is cleared, this field is disabled and populated with the data revision for the device identified in the Exida Name field.
 Reference Data Source Character The source of the reference data (e.g., Exida).
 When the Manual Entry check box is selected, this value is enabled.
 When the Manual Entry check box is cleared, this field is disabled and populated with the data source for the device identified in the Exida Name field.
 SERH Library Version Character Specifies the SERH library version for determining the Failure Rates.
 None SIL Architectural Constraints Numeric A number that represents the SIL value for the logic solver, which is based on the architectural constraints that are defined in the Test Architecture Constraints field.
 This field is disabled.
-The APM system calculates and populates this value.
+The GE Digital APM system calculates and populates this value.

 Field Data Type Description Behavior and Usage SIL Systematic Capability Numeric A number that represents the SIL value for the logic solver which is based on the systematic capabilities that are defined in the failure rate data.
-This field is enabled or disabled based on the following criteria: • When the Manual Entry check box is selected, the SIL Sytematic Capabilities field is enabled. • When the Manual Entry check box is cleared, the APM system calculates the number automatically, based on the systematic capabilities that are defined in the failure rate data associated with the logic solver device, and displays one of the following values as readonly in the SIL Systematic Capability field: • 0 (zero) • 1 • 2 • 3 • 4 Voting Character The configuration of the logic solver that help achieve the target SIL value.
+This field is enabled or disabled based on the following criteria: When the Manual Entry check box is selected, the SIL Systematic Capabilities field is enabled.
+When the Manual Entry check box is cleared, the GE Digital APM system calculates the number automatically, based on the systematic capabilities that are defined in the failure rate data associated with the logic solver device, and displays one of the following values as read-only in the SIL Systematic Capability field: 0 (zero) 1 2 3 4 Voting Character The configuration of the logic solver that help achieve the target SIL value.
 This list contains the following options: • 1001 • 1001D • 1002 • 1002D • 1003 • 2003 • 3003 This value is populated automatically when you select a device.
 With Enhanced Diagnostics Boolean Specifies whether or not the Logic Solver supports enhanced diagnostics.
-None the Protective Instrument Loop Sensor Group datasheet by default.
+None description of the fields that exist for the Protective Instrument Loop Sensor Group family and appear on the Protective Instrument Loop Sensor Group datasheet by default.
 The information in this table reflects the baseline state and behavior of these fields.